Ankit4745/POTD/README.md

-# 🌟 Senior's POTD: Daily Data Structures & Algorithms Practice
+# 🌟  POTD: Daily Data Structures & Algorithms Practice

 This repository serves as a dedicated log for the **Problem of the Day (POTD)** questions provided by my senior.
 It is a commitment to consistent practice in **Data Structures and Algorithms (DSA)** and **Competitive Programming (CP)**, which has been invaluable for skill development.